Preciousomonze/woocommerce-phone-validator/readme.txt

 Donate link: https://rave.flutterwave.com/pay/preciousomonze
 Stable tag: 1.0.1

-Phone Validator for WooCommerce Helps in validating international telephone numbers on woocommerce checkout.
+Phone Validator for WooCommerce Helps in validating international telephone numbers on woocommerce billing address.

 == Description ==
-Phone Validator for WooCommerce is a plugin which helps in validating international telephone numbers for woocommerce orders.
-It adds a flag dropdown to the Billing phone number field which allows your site users to choose their country base and validate a phone number accordingly on the checkout page of WooCommerce.
-It forces users to enter a valid phone number before being able to checkout.
+Phone Validator for WooCommerce is a plugin which helps in validating international telephone numbers for woocommerce.
+It adds a flag dropdown to the Billing phone number field which allows your site users to choose their country base and validate a phone number accordingly on the _checkout_ page and _Billing Account edit_ page of WooCommerce.
+It forces users to enter a valid phone number before being able to checkout or update their Billing details.

 == Suggestions / Feature Request ==